CS180-spring/cs180-22-null/README.md

 ### Enhanced Table Details Display
 The table details display has been improved to align columns properly and show the owner of the table.

+### Integrity Checking
+The integrity of records is checked during retrieval.
+If the state of a record is found to be `2`, it is flagged as potentially tampered with.
+The user is still able to view this record but should be aware of its flagged status.

 ### Future Enhancements
 Future enhancements include adding encryption for enhanced data security and adding a web frontend for easier user access.